 - Caulking Gun

-By purchasing a bifold door the same size as my current door, installation required only screwing on a bracket in the lower left and a sliding tract along the top of the frame–literally a 15 minute job.
+By purchasing a bifold door the same size as my current door, installation required only screwing on a bracket in the lower left and a sliding track along the top of the frame–literally a 15-minute job.

 Bifold doors also don’t traditionally have lock mechanisms, something pretty much required for a bathroom.
-For this I got a basic slider lock and attached it to top of the door near the outside of the door.
+For this, I got a basic slider lock and attached it to the top of the door near the outside of the door.